Ricardo-Cs/Ricardo-Cs/README.md

 - Internet Computing Technician (IFAC) 📚
 - Full-stack developer (with a focus on back-end) 💻
-- Currently studying Laravel. ✍️
+- Currently studying Laravel and Node. ✍️
 ---
 <!--- Ricardo's stats and top languages -->
 <div align="center">